 - SSO 5: Decrease semester credit hours to completion

 What will coaches do?

 STRIVE Coaches establish an appreciative coaching relationship with assigned students to help them maximize their strengths and build their academic self-efficacy.
 These coaches will help and encourage students to set goals and overcome barriers so they can achieve success during their time at Midland College.
 They commit to fully engage in professional development, assessment activities, and as active participants in the program.
 Coaches represent the values and heart of our student-centered College and will be recognized as role models for their contribution.

 Who will serve as coaches?

 Currently, STRIVE coaches consist of full-time faculty and instructional staff.
 As the program expands, coaching opportunities will be opened up to full-time and part-time faculty and staff who volunteer to take part in the program.

 During years 1 and 2 of STRIVE, recipients of the Legacy Scholarship will participate in the coaching program.
 In year 3, STRIVE will then expand more broadly to students with greater need.
 Legacy Scholars will be included throughout the STRIVE program, and in Years 4 and 5 other student groups will be phased in as institutional capacity allows.

 What is the STRIVE support structure?

-STRIVE is supported by a Director, Coordinator, Steering Committee.
-Resources to support
+STRIVE is supported by 2 Co-Directors, a Coordinator, a Steering Committee, and 8 Work Teams.